-The Notre Dame College Nursing Program faculty believe that all students begin graduate study with a fundamental understanding of the concepts of Person, Environment, Health, and Nursing.
-The faculty of the Nursing Program is committed to the mission of Notre Dame College.
-The faculty respects the uniqueness of each student’s baccalaureate preparation and strives to provide a challenging and supportive learning environment.
+The faculty of the Division of Nursing is committed to the mission of Notre Dame College and believe that all students begin graduate study with a fundamental understanding of the concepts of Person, Environment, Health, and Nursing.
+The faculty respect the uniqueness of each student’s baccalaureate preparation and strives to provide a challenging and supportive learning environment.

-The program meets our mission, which is to prepare students for personal, professional, and global responsibility.
-The curriculum will build upon each student’s professional knowledge and skills (professional responsibility), and will enhance awareness of the globalization of health care and the impact of nursing education to prepare professional practice nurses for 21st century healthcare.
-The program will prepare students to increase their knowledge of nursing as they become role models for their students.
-Finally, the curriculum will emphasize leadership and ethical issues that will build on the theme of personal responsibility.
+The program extends the College mission by preparing students for personal, professional, and global responsibility.
+The curriculum builds upon each student’s professional knowledge, skills and abilities; to enhance awareness of the globalization of health care and the impact of nursing education to prepare professional practice nurses for 21st century healthcare.
+The program prepares students to deepen their knowledge of nursing as they become role models for their students.
+Finally, the curriculum emphasizes leadership and the analysis of ethical issues that builds upon the theme of personal responsibility.

 The nurse educator curriculum includes courses designed to prepare the graduate to teach in an academic or hospital/clinical setting.
 The goals of the program are operationalized through coursework beginning with nursing educational theory, instructional methods, curriculum development, assessment and evaluation and health policy/ethics.
-A student completes the program with an educational practicum experience, allowing for the application of teaching/learning concepts in the role of nurse educator.
+The program includes a clinical practicum experience to support development of practice competencies at the graduate level.
+Students complete the program with a capstone project that provides opportunity for the application of teaching/learning concepts in the nurse educator role.

-Graduates of the program will be prepared to work in the academic or hospital educational setting.
-The graduate will have the essential knowledge, skills and attributes necessary for further graduate education.
+Graduates of the program will have the essential knowledge, skills and attributes necessary for further graduate education.
 Graduates of the MSN program will: